AaltoSciComp/blog/content/2024/rse-work-rotations.rst

 than outside, but possibly could be negotiated for others.

 - Your new hire works as part of the existing School of Science RSE team initially, perhaps ~1 year.
-The hire is paid, organizationally supervised in, and sits in your own unit.
+- The hire is paid, organizationally supervised in, and sits in your own unit.
+It is absolutely critical that they maintain close connections to your own unit, the membership in our team is only virtual.
+(Our team is remote-first, so this is easy).
 - They focus on projects from your own unit, but as part of our daily flow.
 This could mean asking your audience to join our :external:doc:`help/garage` for help and requesting that new big